List of regional railway routes in Baden-Württemberg

 The List of railway routes in Baden-Württemberg provides a list of all railway routes in Baden-Württemberg, Germany.
 This includes Intercity-Express, Intercity, Interregio-Express, Regional-Express, Metropolexpress, Regionalbahn and S-Bahn services.
 The information is up to date to February 2021.

-Regional services
+Regional-Express and Regionalbahn lines

-The following Interregio-Express (IRE), Regional-Express (RE), Metropolexpress (MEX) and Regionalbahn (RB) services run through Baden-Württemberg:
+The following Regional-Express (RE), Metropolexpress (MEX) and Regionalbahn (RB) services run through Baden-Württemberg: